pchhen/FixYourStreet/README.md

 ### npm Modules
 #### Yeoman
-Contain 3 essentials tools for the workflow: Yo, Grunt, Bower Run these command in your terminal
+Contain 3 essentials tools for the workflow: Yo, Grunt, Bower Run these commands in your terminal
 ```
 npm install -g npm
 ```